 And if you're the buyer?
 Some listing/sellers' agents won't accept offers from buyers themselves, but only from their representatives.
 They're concerned that they would otherwise feel a fiduciary duty to the buyer, the responsibility to protect that buyer's interests.
 And that can be difficult when they're technically representing sellers.

-Listing agents come in all flavors, sizes, and shapes.
-A listing agent typically represents the seller.
-Most transactions are completed under an exclusive representation listing agreement.
-There are a few instances in which a listing agent might accept a small flat fee to act like a clerk and put a home for sale into MLS, yet not really represent the seller.
-In this type of instance, the listing agent might execute an open listing with the seller, and the seller could also list with a variety of real estate agents, but it is uncommon.
+Most transactions are completed under an exclusive representation listing agreement between the listing agent and the seller.
+But a listing agent might accept a small flat fee to act like a clerk and put a home for sale into MLS in a few isolated circumstances, yet not really represent the seller.
+Or the listing agent might execute an open listing with the seller, and the seller could also list with a variety of real estate agents, but this is uncommon.

 When the Listing Agent Is Also the Selling Agent

 Sometimes buyers wrongly believe they can call the listing agent to show a home and that the listing agent will somehow get them a "deal" with the seller, either directly or indirectly.
-Sad to say there are unscrupulous agents in the industry who would love the prospect of earning a double commission so much that they might do whatever it takes to appease the buyer by violating a fiduciary to the seller, but most are ethical and do not work that way.
-They would not throw the seller in front of a moving train just to make the buyer happy and are insulted by the implication.
+And there are indeed some unscrupulous agents in the industry who would love the prospect of earning a double commission—so much that they might do whatever it takes to appease the buyer by violating a fiduciary responsibility to either party.
+But most are ethical and won't work that way.